 With much of modern life seeming dystopian, thought experiments allow us to envision life underneath a wholly different system.
 This imagination can take us to new and distant worlds while turning the lens on our own structures and systems.
 Thought experiments can make their results vivid and memorable.

 Go forth to read and write thought experiments!
-I would love to hear about your results, in the comments.subscribe to Ploughshares?
+I would love to hear about your results, in the comments.Might we be so bold as to suggest that you subscribe to Ploughshares?